The truth about the AS11-40-5863/69 photoshopped compilation

 What does this image show us and why is it important?
 If the Apollo photos from the moon were faked than this is how they did it.
 Fact and fiction are mixed to the point where it is hard to tell what is real and what is not.

 Buzz’s feet on the moon and the sun.

-The most sad part of this story is the childish behavior of the ALSJ chief editor Eric Jones.
-Here is how he kept defending his mistake about the antenna on top of the compilation photo.
-What later even resulted in a removal of the AwE130 credit from the historical Apollo archive that runs on the NASA website.
+The saddest part of this story is the childish behavior of the ALSJ chief editor Eric Jones.
+Here is how he continued to defend his mistake about the antenna at the top of the compilation photo.
+This later even resulted in the removal of the AwE130 credit from the ALSJ, the historical Apollo archive that runs on the NASA website.
 Shame on you NASA!